germinateplatform/germinate-training/session-1.md

 This training has been designed for you to carry out at your own pace.
 Each section is self contained and while we recommend that you carry each out in series, you can do this training at your own pace and come back to sections if you are unsure or just want to try the user excersises again at the end of each section.

 ## Important Germinate Links
-For all information on Germinate take a look at https://germinateplatform.github.io/get-germinate/ which will give you an overview of the project as well as links to where you can access the different publicly available Germinate databases we have and how to access the code that underpins Germinate if you want to contribute to the project.
+For all information on Germinate take a look at [our GitHub page](https://germinateplatform.github.io/get-germinate) which will give you an overview of the project as well as links to where you can access the different [publicly available Germinate databases](https://germinateplatform.github.io/get-germinate/#databases) that we have and how to access the code that underpins Germinate if you want to contribute to the project.

-If you have any questions about Germinate or just want to chat through the benefits and features that it can offer please just drop us an email to germinate@hutton.ac.uk.
-You can also log bugs and feature requests on our Github page https://github.com/germinateplatform
+If you have any questions about Germinate or just want to chat through the benefits and features that it can offer please just drop us an email to [germinate@hutton.ac.uk](mailto:germinate@hutton.ac.uk).
+You can also [log bugs and feature requests on our Github page](https://github.com/germinateplatform)

 There are two main Germinate publications that are well worth reading and will give you a bit of background to the project.